geerteltink/geert.elt.ink/content/work.md

     <div class="card-body">
       <h2 class="card-title">pakyruiz.com</h2>
       <p class="card-text">
-        This a perfect example of where not to use javascript.
-The site is only built with what is needed: html and css.
+        This a perfect example of where javascript is overkill.
+The site is built with what is needed: html and css.
+It's very fast generated with Hugo and deployed to Netlify and its powerful CDN.
+And that is all automated when updates are pushed to its GitHub repository.
       </p>
     </div>
     <div class="card-footer">